Tote that laptop in a protective and stylish bag

 Cons:

-- Won't fit laptops larger than 13"
+- Won't fit laptops larger than 13-inches

 - Rather expensive for its size

-You'll stay organized when you rock this stylish messenger bag from Peak Design.
-It's an excellent solution for laptops and cameras.

-Best for Big Budgets: TUMI Sheppard Deluxe Laptop Backpack
+Best for big budgets: TUMI Sheppard Deluxe Laptop Backpack

 TUMI doesn't play around when they build bags.
-Their line of heavy-duty backpacks are built to last with an attractive combination of quality leather and abrasion-proof FXT Ballistic Nylon fabric.
+Instead, their line of heavy-duty backpacks is built to last with an attractive combination of quality leather and abrasion-proof FXT Ballistic Nylon fabric.
 The result is a slick-looking backpack that won't fray or tear, even if you're rough on your bags.
 And despite its small profile, the compact Sheppard Deluxe backpack is a bag that keeps giving.
-It never seems to get full no matter how much stuff you cram inside.
+It never seems to get full, no matter how much stuff you cram inside.

-For laptop use, this bag will fit any laptop up to 15" in its padded laptop compartment, and it also features a dedicated tablet pocket as well.
+For laptop use, this bag will fit any laptop up to 15" in its padded laptop compartment, and it also features a dedicated tablet pocket.
 Another unique feature of all TUMI bags is a built-in ID plate that will allow you to track down your bag if it ever gets lost.
-The main disadvantage of this backpack is its high pricetag, but if you have the budget it will be your go-to backpack for many years to come.
+The main disadvantage of this backpack is its high price tag, but if you have the budget, it will be your go-to backpack for many years to come.

 Pros: